The Nightingale Library Memorial

 In October 1975 the Action Committee issued a statement deploring the lack of action on the bequest.
 The Nelson Mail2 wrote a large article generally critical of using Mrs Nightingale's bequest to meet her expressed wishes.

-In December 1975 a site for a Nightingale Library centre was suggested to be at Bisley Walk5.
-The plan was that the existing Plunket rooms, conveniences and bus shelter would be removed and incorporated in the new building.
+In December 1975, Bisley Walk was suggested as a site for a Nightingale Library centre.5 The plan was that the existing Plunket rooms, conveniences and bus shelter would be removed and incorporated in the new building.
 The architect was Alex Bowman.

-In September Zonta in Nelson presented a cheque for the purchase of Large Print books to the library.
+In September Zonta in Nelson presented a cheque for the purchase of Large Print books for the library.

-The building was opened on 8 December 1978 by Mayor Roy McLennan who accepted the building formally from trustee, Mr J D Williams.
-A formal deed had been signed transferring the completed complex to Council who then assumed the responsibility for future maintenance and conduct of the complex as a library and rest room.
+The building was opened on 8 December 1978 by Mayor Roy McLennan who accepted the building formally from trustee, Mr. J D Williams.
+A formal deed had been signed transferring the completed complex to Council, which then assumed the responsibility for future maintenance and conduct of the complex as a library and rest room.

 Sources used in this story